-Since the early Middle Age, technological knowledge has been a major strategic and economic issue for a State.
+Since the early Middle Ages, technological knowledge has been a major strategic and economic issue for a State.
 This is the reason why governments have adopted rules and principles to regulate the circulation of information and technologies considered strategic from a geopolitics standpoint.

-What is, then, Export Control ?
+So what is Export Control ?
 Export Control is the set of national and international regulations and laws that govern the strategic export of items that can be both tangible (technical component) or intangible (technical data).

 There are two categories of controlled items: military items which are those goods specifically designed or modified for military use and dual-use items that can be used for both civil and military applications.